BleedingBD/LiteLib/README.md

 * Automatic Memoization whereever it's reasonable
 * The ability to disable periodic update checks
 * TypeDefs for both the library and the BdAPI are available

+## Disadvantages compared to Zere's Plugin Library

+* No system to build config interfaces from a json config object
+* No built-in library of known Discord Modules
+* No Popouts, Tooltips and Context Menu utilities